junxit/us-congress-bills-109/bill.md

 - **(b)** *Consideration* The consideration to be paid for the Federal land authorized for sale in subsection (a) shall be—
   - **(1)** for the Settlement Area Land and Water System Land, the consideration agreed upon in the Settlement Agreement; and
   - **(2)** for the Los Alamos Townsite Land, the current market value based on an appraisal approved by the Forest Service as being in conformity with the latest edition of the Uniform Appraisal Standards for Federal Land Acquisitions.
-- **(c)** *Disposition of receipts*
+- **(c)** *Disposition of Receipts*
   - **(1)** *In general* All monies received by the Secretary of Agriculture from the sale of National Forest System land as authorized by this Act, including receipts from the Northern Tier Land, shall be deposited into the fund established in the Treasury of the United States pursuant to the Sisk Act and shall be available, without further appropriation, authorization, or administrative apportionment for the purchase of land by the Secretary of Agriculture for National Forest System purposes in the State of New Mexico, and for associated administrative costs.
   - **(2)** *Use of funds* Funds deposited in a Sisk Act fund pursuant to this Act shall not be subject to transfer or reprogramming for wildlands fire management or any other emergency purposes, or used to reimburse any other account.
   - **(3)** *Acquisitions of land* In expending funds to exercise its rights under the Settlement Agreement and the Los Alamos Agreement with respect to the acquisition of the Settlement Area Land, the County’s acquisitions of the Water System Land, and the Northern Tier Land (if the Pueblo exercises an option to purchase the Northern Tier Land as provided in section 12(b)(2)(A), the Pueblo shall use only funds in the Settlement Fund and shall not augment those funds from any other source.
-- **(d)** *Valid existing rights and reservations*
+- **(d)** *Valid Existing Rights and Reservations*
   - **(1)** *In general* The Settlement Area Land acquired by the Pueblo shall be subject to all valid existing rights on the date of enactment of this Act, including rights of administrative access.
   - **(2)** *Water rights* No water rights shall be conveyed by the United States.
   - **(3)** *Special use authorization*
     - **(A)** *In general* Nothing in this Act shall affect the validity of any special use authorization issued by the Forest Service within the Settlement Area Land, except that such authorizations shall not be renewed upon expiration.
     - **(B)** *Reasonable access* For access to valid occupancies within the Settlement Area Land, the Pueblo and the Secretary of the Interior shall afford rights of reasonable access commensurate with that provided by the Secretary of Agriculture on or before the date of enactment of this Act.
-  - **(4)** *Water system land and Los Alamos Townsite Land* The Water System Land and Los Alamos Townsite Land acquired by the County shall be subject to—
+  - **(4)** *Water system land and los alamos townsite land* The Water System Land and Los Alamos Townsite Land acquired by the County shall be subject to—
     - **(A)** all valid existing rights; and
     - **(B)** the rights reserved by the United States under the Los Alamos Agreement.
   - **(5)** *Private landowners*
     - **(A)** *In general* Upon acquisition by the Pueblo of the Settlement Area Land, the Secretary of the Interior, acting on behalf of the Pueblo and the United States, shall execute easements in accordance with any right reserved by the United States for the benefit of private landowners owning property that requires the use of Forest Development Road 416 (as in existence on the date of enactment of this Act) and other roads that may be necessary to provide legal access into the property of the landowners, as the property is used on the date of this Act.
     - **(B)** *Maintenance of roads* Neither the Pueblo nor the United States shall be required to maintain roads for the benefit of private landowners.
     - **(C)** *Easements* Easements shall be granted, without consideration, to private landowners only upon application of such landowners to the Secretary.
-- **(e)** *Forest development roads*
+- **(e)** *Forest Development Roads*
-  - **(1)** *United States right to use* Subject to any right-of-way to use, cross, and recross a road, the United States shall reserve and have free and unrestricted rights to use, operate, maintain, and reconstruct (at the same level of development, as in existence on the date of the Settlement Agreement), those sections of Forest Development Roads 57, 442, 416, 416v, 445 and 445ca referenced in Appendix B of the Settlement Agreement for any and all public and administrative access and other Federal governmental purposes, including access by Federal employees, their agents, contractors, and assigns (including those holding Forest Service permits).
+  - **(1)** *United states right to use* Subject to any right-of-way to use, cross, and recross a road, the United States shall reserve and have free and unrestricted rights to use, operate, maintain, and reconstruct (at the same level of development, as in existence on the date of the Settlement Agreement), those sections of Forest Development Roads 57, 442, 416, 416v, 445 and 445ca referenced in Appendix B of the Settlement Agreement for any and all public and administrative access and other Federal governmental purposes, including access by Federal employees, their agents, contractors, and assigns (including those holding Forest Service permits).
   - **(2)** *Certain roads* Notwithstanding paragraph (1), the United States—
     - **(A)** may improve Forest Development Road 416v beyond the existing condition of that road to a high clearance standard road (level 2); and
     - **(B)** shall have unrestricted administrative access and non-motorized public trail access to the portion of Forest Development Road 442 depicted in Appendix B to the Settlement Agreement.
-- **(f)** *Private mining operations*
+- **(f)** *Private Mining Operations*
-  - **(1)** *COPAR Pumice Mine* The United States and the Pueblo shall allow the COPAR Pumice Mine to continue to operate as provided in the Contract For The Sale Of Mineral Materials dated May 4, 1994, and for COPAR to use portions of Forest Development Roads 57, 442, 416, and other designated roads within the area described in the contract, for the period of the contract and thereafter for a period necessary to reclaim the site.
+  - **(1)** *COPAR pumice mine* The United States and the Pueblo shall allow the COPAR Pumice Mine to continue to operate as provided in the Contract For The Sale Of Mineral Materials dated May 4, 1994, and for COPAR to use portions of Forest Development Roads 57, 442, 416, and other designated roads within the area described in the contract, for the period of the contract and thereafter for a period necessary to reclaim the site.
   - **(2)** *Continuing jurisdiction*
     - **(A)** *Administration* Continuing jurisdiction of the United States over the contract for the sale of mineral materials shall be administered by the Secretary of the Interior.
     - **(B)** *Expiration of contract* Upon expiration of the contract described in subparagraph (A), jurisdiction over reclamation shall be assumed by the Secretary of the Interior.